Supporting Wellbeing in Spiritual Leaders

 Next Steps

 If you’re interested in experiencing this kind of support, please be in touch.
 We’ll start with scheduling an initial consultation over the phone (15-30 minutes).
 This is a time simply to connect and ask any questions you have.
-We’ll also chat a little about whether this type of support — versus traditional therapy or another type of support — seems like a good fit for you.
+We’ll also talk about whether the type of support I provide seems like a good fit for you, versus therapy or another type of support.

 After the consultation, I offer a no-charge initial session.
-I offer this with awareness of the investment that personal/professional development work is, and a desire to help provide a real sense of what working together is like.
+I offer this with awareness of the significant investment that personal/professional development work is, and a desire to help provide a true sense of what working together is like.

 You can contact me via the contact page or by emailing me directly at crozier.anne@protonmail.com.